lodela/reset-CSS/README.md

 # CSS Resetter 2022

+_(last updated March 10th 2022)_

 A CSS Resetter style sheet, its a list of rules that 'reset' all of the default browser styles.

 ## Why?

-The Why
-This seems like a lot of work.
-Why would you want to do this?
+Reset styles seem like a lot of work, don't you?.
+Why would you want to do this by yourself?

-Two reasons:
+### Two reasons:

-This will save you a lot time and frustration when you are creating complicated layouts with CSS.
+This will save you a **lot of time** and frustration when you are creating complicated layouts with CSS.
-You're the designer.
+You're the developer / designer.
 You shouldn't let the browser makers decide how any part of your web pages will look.

 [Download the Latest Version](https://raw.githubusercontent.com/elad2412/the-new-css-reset/main/css/reset.css)